zeek-mansur/mysite/README.md

 - **Home page image** - The home page image was not fitting to screen and being responsive as I wanted.
 I had to get help via stack overflow to solve the problem.
 - **Grids** - I initial had issues with my grids as the site breaks whenever I tried to change the sizes of the screen.
 I had to do some research and use the correct bootstrap classes for each grid I needed.
 - **Nav bar** - My nav bar was not sitting well on top of my home page image.
 - **Drop down menu** - My dropdown menu on the navigation bar was not working.
-Thanks to my mentor who helped me figured out that my cdn link for bootstrap was not correct and placed rightly.
+Thanks to my mentor Sunny who helped me figured out that my cdn link for bootstrap was not correct and placed rightly.
 I had to change the bootstrap cdn link in order to get it working.

 ## Deployment